davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    1709        Cassandra    Junior      SOAN        2.8
    ```

-8. The runners-up in each major should receive a prize too!
-For each major, find the student(s) with the second highest GPA.
-Sort results by major.
-(You may not delete from the database, and yes, you might not like me very much for making you this one, but it help builds character and strength).
+8. The runners-up in each major also receive awards!
+For each major, now find the student(s) with the second highest GPAs.
+Sort results by `major`.
+(You may not delete tuples from the database, and I risk the chance that you may not might not like me very much for making you this one, but it help builds character and strength).

    ```
    studentID   studentName  class       major       gpa